hawaiidatascience/metaflowmics/metagenomics-pipelines/Pipeline-16S/README.rst

 Read merging (Dada2)
 ^^^^^^^^^^^^^^^^^^^^
-`mergePairs()`: Paired reads are merged if they overlap by at least {20} bp with {1} mismatch at most
+`mergePairs()`: Paired reads are merged if they overlap by at least <minOverlap: 20bp> with <maxMismatch: 2bp> mismatch at most

 Contig filtering (Mothur)
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Contigs are aligned against the silva reference database.
-Discard any sequence with an alignment shorter than {50} bp, as well as sequences starting after where {95}% of the sequences start, or end before {95}% of the sequences end.
+Discard any sequence with an alignment shorter than <minAlnLen: 50bp>, as well as sequences starting after where <criteria: 95%> of the sequences start, or end before <criteria: 95%> of the sequences end.

 Chimera filtering (Mothur / VSEARCH)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^